jessety/wiegand-encoder/README.md

 const wiegand = require('wiegand-encoder');
 ```

+### Encoding

-Encode a card number and facility code, then compute and append the left and right parity bits:
+The `encode()` function converts a card number and facility code into binary, counts the bit parity of each half of the message, and wraps it in parity bits.

 ```javascript
 const encoded = wiegand.encode(cardNumber, facilityCode);